MTSU will observe its inaugural celebration of the dead, “Dia de los Muertos,” on Tuesday, Nov. 1, following the more whimsical Halloween holiday.

 The “Day of the Dead” observance will take place from 11 a.m. to 12:30 p.m.
 Nov.
 1 in the Tom H. Jackson Building, 628 Alma Mater Drive.

-The practice originated with indigenous peoples in the Americas and predated European colonialism, according to Dr. Antonio Vasquez, faculty project manager and a lecturer in the Department of Global Studies and Cultural Geography.
+The practice originated with indigenous peoples in the Americas and predated European colonialism, according to Dr. Antonio Vasquez, faculty project manager and a lecturer in the Department of Global Studies and Human Geography.

 “It’s an acceptance of death as part of the life cycle, but we also recognize that death is not the end, but, really, a continuation of life,” said Vasquez.